 The most important thing that employers should be doing is carrying out consultations with their employees, listening and talking to them about the work and how risks will be managed.
 This should involve reaching out to understand their concerns, communicating what steps have been taken to reduce risk and discussing if anything more can reasonably be done to address the concerns.
 This is particularly relevant for shielding employees who will arguably have greater concerns about any associated risks with returning to work.

 Employers should also be actively demonstrating that they have properly assessed the risk and have taken appropriate steps to mitigate these risks by sharing their risk assessment through a notice on their website or displaying it clearly on notice boards within the workplace.
 Involving employees in discussions and demonstrating that risk assessments have been carried out will indicate that the employer is taking their employees’ health and safety seriously.

-The clinically vulnerable are still defined on the government’s website.
-In relation to the clinically vulnerable, there is government guidance which suggests that employers should give them “safest available on-site roles” if they cannot work from home.
+Once the clinically vulnerable are no longer being advised to shield, employers should give them “safest available on-site roles” if they cannot work from home.
 This could involve providing a special area within the workplace for that individual, which would allow for them to stay 2m away from others and, if this is not possible, employers need to carefully assess whether this is an acceptable level of risk.
 A risk assessment should be carried out for individuals in the vulnerable groups in relation to their travelling to and working at the particular workplace.

 Referring back to an employee’s statutory protection, if a risk assessment is not carried out or if the risks cannot be averted or minimised, it would seem reasonable for the affected employee to believe that there was an ongoing and serious imminent danger and that they could not reasonably be expected to return to work or that they should limit their working activities in some ways.